MicrosoftDocs/Hololens/hololens/hololens-FAQ.md

 [Back to list](#list)

-## My holograms don't look right or are moving around
+## Holograms don't look right or are moving around

 If your holograms don't look right (for example, they're jittery or shaky, or you see black patches on top of them), try one of these fixes: